ComposableFi/composable/code/parachain/frame/ibc/README.md

 ### Provable store implementation (ICS23)

-The IBC protocol's ICS23 specification requires the host machine to be able to commit values into its storage using a set of standard keys and subsequently be able to provide verifiable proofs of existence or non-existence for those values given these standard key, this is called the provable store
+The IBC protocol's ICS23 specification requires the host machine to be able to commit values into its storage using a set of standard keys and subsequently be able to provide verifiable proofs of existence or non-existence for those values given these standard keys, this is called the provable store.
-The protocol requires the host to store specific values using the following keys
+The protocol requires the host to store specific values using the following keys:

 - `ConsensusState` - `"clients/{identifier}/consensusStates/{height}"`
 - `ClientState` - `"clients/{identifier}/clientState"`